Javier García (Argentine footballer)

-Javier Hernán García (born January 29, 1987, in Buenos Aires) is an Argentine football goalkeeper who plays for Boca Juniors in the Argentine Primera División.
+Javier Hernán García (born 29 January 1987) is an Argentine professional football goalkeeper who plays for Boca Juniors in the Argentine Primera División.

 Club career

-García started his professional career playing for Boca Juniors in the Argentine Primera División.
-He made his debut on August 24, 2008 in a 2–1 victory against Lanús.
+García was born in Buenos Aires.
+He started his professional career playing for Boca Juniors in the Argentine Primera División.
+He made his debut on 24 August 2008 in a 2–1 victory against Lanús.

 In July 2011, García was loaned out to Tigre for 1 year.

 International career

 In 2007 García was part of the Argentina U-20 squad that won the FIFA U-20 World Cup, but he did not feature in any of the matches.